SharePoint/sp-dev-docs/docs/sp-add-ins/complete-basic-operations-using-javascript-library-code-in-sharepoint.md

-When you create a cloud-hosted add-in, you can add a reference to the object model by using HTML <script> tags.
+When you create a cloud-hosted add-in, you can add a reference to the object model by using HTML &lt;script&gt; tags.
 We recommend that you reference the host web because the add-in web may not exist in every scenario in cloud-hosted add-ins.
 You can retrieve the host web URL from the  _SPHostUrl_ query string parameter if you are using the **{StandardTokens}** token.
 You can also use your custom defined query string parameter if you are using the **{HostUrl}** token.
 After you have the host web URL, you must use JavaScript code to dynamically create the reference to the object model.